 Three train categories operate on the Kyushu Shinkansen:

 The Mizuho is the fastest train category, stopping only at Hakata, Kumamoto and Kagoshima-Chuo.
 It provides through service to the Sanyo Shinkansen to/from Osaka.
-However, currently there are only six round trips per day in the mornings and evenings.
+However, currently there are only around half a dozen round trips per day, mainly in the mornings and evenings.
 The Mizuho is one of only very few JR trains that cannot be used with the Japan Rail Pass.
-However, it is covered by the JR Sanyo-Shikoku-Kyushu Pass and Kyushu Rail Pass.
+However, it is covered by the Kyushu Rail Pass.

 The Sakura is the second fastest train category along the Kyushu Shinkansen, serving a few more stations than the Mizuho.
 There are usually two departures per hour, with some providing through service to the Sanyo Shinkansen to/from Osaka.